MJ Application Deadline: February 1 for Fall term admission (September admission only).

 What you need in order to apply:

-- Two confidential Referee Appraisal Forms.* These are generated electronically to those listed on your OUAC Application form.
+- Two confidential Referee Appraisal Forms.* These are generated electronically in your Carleton360 application.
 Ensure the information is correct and the referees have been informed of their role.
 Referees should be able to comment on your academic background and aptitude for graduate school.
 Professional journalists applying for advanced standing may list professional references.

 - One Statement of Intent outlining your interests and objectives in the MJ program.
-The statement should be a 2-4 page, double-spaced document that discusses who you are, why you wish to become a journalist, what you hope to achieve in our program, and what you hope to do with a Master of Journalism degree.
+The statement should discuss who you are, why you wish to become a journalist, what you hope to achieve in our program, and what you hope to do with a Master of Journalism degree.

 - One Resumé/Curriculum Vitae.